msamiullah-ai/Advanced-NLP/06-lexical-semantics-and-text-representation.md

 ## Synonymy vs. Similarity vs. Relatedness

-These three concepts are often confused, but they sit on a spectrum from "identical meaning" to "loosely connected in the same world."
+These three concepts are often confused, but they sit on a spectrum from identical meaning to "loosely connected in the same world."

 ### Synonymy